PayalShah822/CARE/README.md

 ng serve
 ```

 At this point, the system should be up and running and ready to use.
 Navigate to `http://localhost:4200` in your browser and you should see the working application.
+To import any local records, head over to the manager tab and click the import local records button.

 ## Using the System